-8. Observe the position of the reference mark (D) and the 13° BTDC mark (B) and note early or late injector timing.

-■NOTE: If the reference mark (D) is left of the 13° BTDC mark (B), injector timing is early.
-If it is to the right, injector timing is late.

-A. Rotate the engine to perfectly align reference mark (D) and 13° BTDC mark (B); then loosen the jam nut on the fuel injector timing adjustment screw.
+- 8. Observe the position of the reference mark (D) and the 13° BTDC mark (B) and note early or late injector timing. - ■NOTE: If the reference mark (D) is left of the 13° BTDC mark (B), injector timing is early.
+If it is to the right, injector timing is late. - A. Rotate the engine to perfectly align reference mark (D) and 13° BTDC mark (B); then loosen the jam nut on the fuel injector timing adjustment screw.
 For late timing, proceed to step B. For early timing, proceed to step C.

-- DE562/ - B. While watching the bleed hose, turn the adjustment screw clockwise until fuel flow stops.
+B. While watching the bleed hose, turn the adjustment screw clockwise until fuel flow stops.

-- C. While watching the bleed hose, turn the adjustment screw counterclockwise until fuel flow - ment screw counterclockwise until fuel flow starts (A); then clockwise until fuel flow stops (B).
+C. While watching the bleed hose, turn the adjustment screw counterclockwise until fuel flow starts (A); then clockwise until fuel flow stops (B).

 - D. Hold the adjustment screw and tighten the jam nut securely; then check the injector timing by repeating steps 5-7. - 9.
-Remove the timing fuel block and install on the second injector; then rotate the engine 180° clock-wise using reference mark (C) and repeat steps 4-8.
+Remove the Fuel Injector Timing Tool and install on the second injector; then rotate the engine 180° clockwise using reference mark (C) and repeat steps 4-8.